 Below is example of the individual SQL Server events that can be selected for auditing on the server level…

-The ApexSQL Audit Simple filter offers the ability to include/exclude the particular application, logins, and SQL Server object from the auditing process
+The ApexSQL Audit Simple filter offers the ability to include/exclude applications, logins, and SQL Server object from the auditing process.

-The one of distinctive advantages of the ApexSQL Audit “open” reporting system which doesn’t limit or restrict output and offers the possibility of CSV export
+One of the distinctive advantages of the ApexSQL Audit is “open” reporting system which doesn’t limit or restrict output and offers the possibility of CSV, Excel, Doc and PDF exports.

 ApexSQL Audit has no limitation on number of events that can be displayed in the report.
 Some other tools limit to a fixed number of events.